 When ordering tours of Paris in March, you shouldn’t count on a reduction of price.
 The maximum that can be saved is 3-5 € per person.

 But for a tour around the city center in the company of a experienced guide, you will have to pay from 40-45 €.
-However, someone will consider this amount not too big a price to pay for the opportunity to hear the story of an erudite person, connected and often full of curious little-known facts.
+However, someone will consider this amount not too big a price to pay for the opportunity to hear an erudite person, knowing full of curious facts.

 Most will probably prefer not to reinvent the wheel and plan to visit the main attractions of Paris never seen before.
 And in some places, quite possibly, tourists will want to go again.